How to Start a Home Daycare Business

-How will your family work with a family child care?
+How will your family work with family childcare?
 Do your kids interact well with other children?
 Does your cat try to scratch people’s eyes out?
 Do you breed pit bulls?
-Even if you think they are the greatest breed in the world, many perspective families won’t.
+Even if you think they are the greatest breed in the world, many prospective families won’t.
 Does your husband hate kids?

-Would a home daycare work with the dynamics your family already has?
+Would a home daycare work with the dynamics your family already have?
 Think through each scenario and see what you think would work and what wouldn’t.

 Can you stand up for yourself but in a kind and professional way?
 You’ll need to know before you start a home daycare that people will always try to take advantage of your kindness.
 They see you as a caretaker and might ask for more than what is fair for you or good for your family.

 It happens more than you would believe.
 When dealing with people you have to keep your cool and be professional even if someone hurts your feelings.
 They will.
 I promise at some point.
 If you are a doormat and let everyone take advantage, you will hate the job and be miserable.

 There are many benefits to having daycare at home.
 One of them is playmates for your own children.
 Income is certainly one if you can turn a profit.
 Having the meaning in your life of really helping families is a great perk too.

 How to run a successful in home daycare